signalfx/splunk-otel-python/RELEASING.md

 ## 4. Monitor Gitlab release job

-Go to (the Gitlab project)[https://cd.splunkdev.com/o11y-gdi/splunk-otel-python-releaser/-/pipelines] and verify the build for your new version was successful.
+Go to the Gitlab Splunk Otel Python releaser and verify the build for your new version was successful.

 This CI job will automatically create a Github release with changelogs and artifacts, and also publish new version to PyPI.